mynameisek/whitepaper/README.md

 At the date of incorporation, FL was cofounded and owned by Kwun Yeung (52%) and Terence Lam (48% on document, while 15% will be an option pool for future employees).
 As at the date of this Whitepaper, a total angel investment amount of HKD630,000 (USD80,769) has been raised from 12 individuals using [Simple Agreement for Future Equity](https://en.wikipedia.org/wiki/Simple_agreement_for_future_equity_(SAFE)) (“SAFE”) with the latest valuation cap of USD1.5 million.

+While this is obvious, we need to emphasize the fact that FL and FBC have different business models and even different forms of existence.
+FL is a company limited for service income.
+This may come from providing technology solutions.
+This may also come from staking (we are currently on Cosmos Hub and Polkadot testnet, and we may explore other opportunities such as IRISnet, Tezos, Ethereum 2.0).
+FL will also form an investment arm to invest in Forbole ecosystem projects after FBC is officially launched.
+FBC is a blockchain with a native token Desmo (as described below).
+People may be interested in supporting FL and/or FBC according to their own appetites.

 ## Cosmos and the internet of blockchains

 Project Forbole is a Cosmos/Tendermint ecosystem project.
 Please refer to the [whitepaper of Cosmos](https://cosmos.network/resources/whitepaper) to understand the concepts such as validators and consensus, which also apply in Project Forbole.